having-fun-serverless/web-adapter-example/README.md

 <h3 align="center">Amplification + AWS Lambda Adapter</h3>

   <p align="center">
-    [AWS Lambda Adapter](https://github.com/awslabs/aws-lambda-web-adapter) is the best kept secret that you can use in order to migrate non-lambda native aplications to the Lambda world.
-The following repo shows an example of using a Nest based application created with [Amplication](https://amplication.com/)
+    <a href="https://github.com/awslabs/aws-lambda-web-adapter">AWS Lambda Adapter</a> is the best kept secret that you can use in order to migrate non-lambda native application to the Lambda world.
+    The following repo shows an example of using a Nest based application created with <a href="https://amplication.com">Amplication</a> which is connected to a RDS database and exposed to the outside world using Lambda URL and a Lambda Web Adapter.
     <br />
     <br />
-    <a href="https://github.com/aws-hebrew-book/reminders/issues">Report Bug</a>
+    <a href="https://github.com/aws-hebrew-book/web-adapter-example/issues">Report Bug</a>
     ·
-    <a href="https://github.com/aws-hebrew-book/reminders/issues">Request Feature</a>
+    <a href="https://github.com/aws-hebrew-book/web-adapter-example/issues">Request Feature</a>
   </p>
 </div>